FuelRats/pipsqueak3/CONTRIBUTING.md

     * Circleci unit test run (Pytest)
 * Circleci deployment testing (if applicable)

+Everything should be runnable in your dev environment, all necessary configuration files are provided in VCS. for pylint you may need to manually point it at `pylint.ini`
 ## Hygiene

 **Please do not squash your commits prior to your PR.**  If this is necessary, it will be brought up during the review process.